 On the heels of all this, a hurricane hit Portugal on October 13th.
 The first one of this magnitude to hit in 176 years!
 Awesome.
-Luckily, by the time it hit landfall, hurricane Leslie was downgraded to a tropical depression and did the most damage to Lisbon with a beach side restaurant destroyed and the roof of a stadium blown off.
-I texted our fairy Godfather, Rui and he replied that Porto was OK, just a lot of wind and rain.
+Luckily, by the time it hit landfall, hurricane Leslie was downgraded to a tropical depression and did the most damage to Lisbon. where a beachside restaurant was destroyed and the roof of a stadium blown off.
+I texted our fairy Godfather, Rui, and he replied that Porto was OK, just a lot of wind and rain.
 So, our place is vacant but still standing.
 Hallelujah.
 Thank God for small favors!

 So, now we wait.
-The Portuguese consulate has our passports and I guess that’s about all we can do.
+The Portuguese consulate has our passports, and I guess that is about all we can do.
 That and cross our fingers and pray to God!
 I’m also guessing that it will be December before we get our visas, at the rate we’re going.
 And I wanted to be out of here before last summer!
-Ha ha.
+Haha.
 Now it looks like we will have to endure half the winter in BFE, Denver, Colorado, USA.